adyxax/www/content/blog/terraform/caa.md

 # Conclusion

 I hope I showed you that CAA records are both useful and accessible.
-Please start propecting your domains with CAA records now!
+Please start protecting your domains with CAA records now!